top of page

 Hydroponic Workshops

 These workshops can include small groups specific to an organization or larger events open to the public.
-The gardens can be utilized as long as the organization needs, if the plants are carefully tended for exhibition.
-More commonly an organization can borrowed one for more limited use from our own library.
+Hydroponic gardens can be utilized as long as the organization wants, if the plants are carefully tended.
 Often the food grown during an exhibition is donated to local "Non-Profit Food Access" programs to enhance the diet of those in need with fresh, organic produce.
 We also have experience hosting smoothy events for younger audiences, using the plants in the drinks to get youths excited about fresh veggies!

-Hydroponic workshops cans also be provided without an exhibiting garden.
-Its typical in these shorter workshops, for participants to come and learn the basics of this type of gardening over a morning or afternoon session.
+Hydroponic workshops can also be provided without an exhibiting garden.
+In these shorter workshops, it's typical for participants to come and learn the basics of this type of gardening over a morning or afternoon session.

 Why Hydroponics?

 One of the first places where folks notice the impact of climate change is in their own gardens and backyards, their most common point of intersection with the natural world.
 For many, the costs and disruptions of mobility have become too much to bear.
-Value must be shifted closer to the home creating re-investment in the local community.
-In the near future, economics will demand more place-based food production and this will aid the re-establishment of more locally-based food systems.
+Value must be shifted closer to the home, creating re-investment in the local community.
+In the near future, economics will demand more place-based food production, andhe re-establishment of more locally this will aid tbased food systems.

 bottom of page